idaholab/moose/tutorials/darcy_thermo_mech/doc/content/workshop/cpp/02_scope.md

 int *p;
 ```

-Use the +address-of+ operator to initialize a pointer
+The +address-of+ operator on a variable gives a pointer to it, for initializing another pointer

 ```cpp
 int a;
 p = &a;
 ```

-Use the +dereference+ operator to get or set values pointed-to by the pointer
+The +dereference+ operator on a pointer gives a reference to what it points to, to get or set values

 ```cpp
 *p = 5;                  // set value of "a" through "p"